SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 20. - *Chromatic Orb* © (M,V,S) level 1 Evocation

 You hurl a 4-inch-diameter sphere of energy at a creature that you can see within range.
 You choose acid, cold, fire, lightning, poison, or thunder for the type of orb you create, and then make a ranged spell attack against the target.
-If the attack hits, the creature takes 3d8 damage of the type you chose.
+If the attack hits, the creature takes 3d8 damage to the type you chose.

 # 21. - *Earth Tremor* © (V,S) level 1 Evocation